Azure/azure-migrate-export/documentation/azure-migrate-export.md

 5. The **Azure Migrate: Discovery and assessment | Properties** screen displayes the required Project identifier and discovery and assessment project parameters such as Subscription ID, resource group name, discovery Site name, and Assessment project name as below:

     ![Screenshot of properties screen.](./.media/properties-values.png)

+## Generating migration summaries using AI

+-	To generate migration summaries with AI, it is necessary to create all the previously mentioned reports based on your desired customization.
+- This includes gathering data from various sources, such as current system configurations, user feedback, and performance metrics, to ensure comprehensive coverage of the migration process.
+- Once these reports are available, the "Generate summary with AI" tab will be enabled in the utility.
+- Select that tab and answer a few basic questions to initiate the summary.
+- The AI will use the context provided through the questionnaire and the reports generated from assessments to produce a three-section summary:
+- Company profile: outlines the organization's background and objectives.
+- Migration details: covers the specifics of the migration plan including timelines, resources, and expected challenges.
+-	AI opportunities: identifies potential areas where AI can enhance the migration process or future operations.
+-	To review the summary:
+-	Go to the "Review Summary" tab where you will find three sections: Company profile, Migration details, and AI opportunities.

 ## Customize reports
 This article describes how to customize the generated reports to improve the usability and for easy access to the necessary information.